County sees another COVID-19 death

 |Total deaths

-There were also 22 new confirmed cases and 21 probable cases reported Friday.
+There were also 39 new confirmed and 28 probable cases reported Thursday.

 The state Health Department also began releasing figures on COVID-19 cases in children, broken down by ages from 0 to 4 and 5 to 18 for the week as well as cumulative since Aug.
 16.